mathysth/bun-prisma-hono-inversify/README.md

 This step ensures that all variables adhere to a defined schema, enhancing the reliability of your application.

-> Ensure to incorporate them into the Dockerfile.

 ## ORM

 This project utilizes [Prisma](https://www.prisma.io/), an Object-Relational Mapping (ORM) tool, to interact with the database.